SavoBit/katas/playground-k8s/_setup.md

 <!-- do not edit outside of /common-->

-**Important:** You must setup the environment before continuing.
+**Important: You must setup the environment before continuing.**

-Please click and **wait** for the following command to complete before continuing.
+Please click on the following command then **wait** for it to complete before continuing.

 `/opt/common-setup.sh && source ~/.aporeto`{{execute}}